 my low murmur, which, in the days of Gay Phone Dating (the 1980s),

-men said was 'sexy'.
+men told me was 'sexy'.

 to the pernicious notion of "identity", I, the non-identifying